defold/doc/docs/en/manuals/flash.md

 Flash games are programmed in ActionScript (with 3.0 being the most recent version), while Defold scripting is done in Lua.
 This guide will not go into a detailed comparison of Lua and Actionscript 3.0.
 The [Defold manual](/manuals/lua) provides a good introduction to Lua programming in Defold, and references the tremendously useful [Programming in Lua](https://www.lua.org/pil/) (first edition) which is freely available online.

 An article by Jesse Warden provides a [basic comparison of Actionscript and Lua](http://jessewarden.com/2011/01/lua-for-actionscript-developers.html), which may serve as a good starting point.
 Note thought that there are deeper differences in how Defold and Flash are constructed than what is visible at the language level.
 Actionscript and Flash is object oriented in the classical sense with classes and inheritance.
 Defold does not have classes, nor inheritance.
-It includes the concept of a *game object* which can contain audivisual representation, behavior and data.
+It includes the concept of a *game object* which can contain audiovisual representation, behavior and data.
 Operations on game objects are done with *functions* available in the Defold APIs.
 Furthermore, Defold encourages the use of *messages* to communicate between objects.
 Messages are a higher level construct than method calls and are not intended to be used as such.
 These differences are important and takes a while to get used to, but will not be covered in detail in this guide.

 Instead, this guide explores some of the key concepts of game development in Flash, and outlines what the closest Defold equivalents are.
 Similarities and differences are discussed, along with common pitfalls, to enable you to get off to a running start in transitioning from Flash to Defold.